alkabil-audio/alkabil.site/README.md

 - **Favicon**: `assets/favicon.png` (256×256, the label mark on black),
   rendered from `logo-white.png` by `tools/make-favicon.py` — rerun it after
   changing the logo (DOCUMENTATION.md §2).
-- **Layout**: sections reuse the original's 24-column grid placements — each block carries its desktop grid area in a `--gd: row/col/row/col` custom property (mobile just stacks in document order).
+- **Layout**: no positioning coordinates anywhere — every section is a plain flex/grid container that sizes itself to its content, with one or two obvious dials (a `max-width`, a `padding`) in `css/style.css`.
+Editing copy never means adjusting a layout.
+Mobile collapses to document order.
   See DOCUMENTATION.md §2.
 - **Clean URLs, matching the old Squarespace paths** — `/`, `/info`, `/artists`, `/artists/yslas`.
 No `.html` in any link: GitHub Pages and Netlify both serve `info.html` at `/info`, so there's no build step.
 Links